LCS Week 1 Day 1: Opening Lines and Early Questions

 The highlights reel functions as an early scouting tool, showing which champions and draft archetypes teams prioritized on day one.
 For broadcast viewers and coaches alike, those patterns are as important as any single play, because they reveal how squads plan to approach the split.
 Expect follow up from teams that showed weaknesses in lane priority or objective planning, based on what commentators flagged during the broadcast.

 Next up is Week 1 Day 2 on April 6, where teams will have a fresh opportunity to refine drafts and rotations.
-Follow Onivia for the next highlights package and watch how coaches react to the opening-day tape, because early strategic changes often gain early momentum for the first half of the split.
 The LCS schedule tightens quickly, and the small adjustments made after day one can matter over the course of the season.